-The DTN application server has been implemented in Python on Ubuntu.
-The DTN application client has been implemented both on Ubuntu in Python, and on Android in Java.
-The reason for having the DTN application server on Ubuntu is that the server is not expected to be mobile as it should have a permanent connection to Internet (for example to contact SMTP mail relays).
+The DTN-to-Application interface has only been implemented in Python on Ubuntu.
+The Application-to-DTN interface has been implemented both on Ubuntu in Python and on Android in Java.
+The reason for developing the DTN-to-Application on Ubuntu is that the server will usually be running on a immobile node connected to Internet (for example to contact SMTP mail relays).
 Also it is quite resource consuming as many services may be running on the machine (MySQL, multiple types of application, etc.).
 The reason for developing the DTN application client both on Ubuntu and Android is that it was easier to test and create prototypes on a scripting language such as Python, and along with the development of the server on the same system.
 However, the final objective is to be able to use such applications on any type of devices, especially mobile ones.
 Hence it was decided to implement it on the Android phones as well with the Bytewalla application.